PushpMicrosoft123/py-PDf/README.md

 Since you've a complete authority on how and where py-PDf should be deployed, you can always host it in your nearest data center(region) to reduce the network latency and provide fastest response to your application consumers.

 #### Smooth Integration
-py-PDf provides all capbilities in the form of exposed APIs.
+py-PDf provides all capabilities in the form of exposed APIs.
 Hence, it can easily be integrated with any application irrespective of which language they have implemented with.
-All they have to do is to call http endpoints to get service.
+All we have to do is to call http endpoints to get service.

 # Understanding API endpoints:
  With the initial release 1.0 py-PDf exposes 4 endpoints for testing, watermarking, merging and converting docs to PDF.